 Although no specialist knowledge or experience is required you will need to go through an extensive application process in order to take part in the volunteer project in the Maldives.
 We will provide a detailed application form for you to complete.
 In addition to general information about you as a person, you should tell us about why you want to take part in the project and what qualifications and skills you have.
 You will also be asked about any medical problems (e.g.) that you may have.
-The application process is extremely extensive and places are limited, so we cannot guarantee that you will be able to take part in the project.
+As each placement period only takes a maximum of 8 volunteers, a comprehensive application process must be completed.

 All applicants must be 18 or over, have a good level of English and be a confident swimmer, as your role will involve swimming with whale sharks.